Clown Wall inc. the video Hello, Do You Have a Mask? 2019

 November 30, 2019 - January 5, 2020

-In the display was a video work, a text-based performance, sculpture, objects, costumes and ready-mades which had formed the interiors from her ‘live and work space’ during her residency.
-The outcomes of two workshops that Haslund held with students from Taiwnan National University of the Arts, were also an integral part of the exhibition.
+A text-based performance, a video, objects, costumes and ready-mades which had formed the interiors from Haslund's ‘live and work space’ during her three month residency as well as outcomes of two workshops that Haslund held with students from Taiwnan National University of the Arts, were part of the exhibition.

 The porcelain masks were produced during the first part of the workshop UN / MASKED together with students from Tainan National University of the Arts.